AI

 This is actually good.

-The adoption equation nobody talks about
+The adoption equation that matters

 Want to know the biggest predictor of AI tool failure?
 It’s not accuracy, cost, or technical capability.